The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program

-The DC board will require you to complete a nine-month clinical fellowship.
+The DC board requires you to complete a nine-month clinical fellowship.

-There are two options for your clinical fellowship:
+There are two options for completing your clinical fellowship:

 - Full-time option involves nine months of at least 30 hours of work per week that must be completed within 2 years of earning your graduate degree